-“Installation was highly professional, and Tierney have been great to work with,” says John.
-“We were able to install 240 panels during the summer, and the remaining 130 by the end of September 2018.”
+"Installation was highly professional, and Tierney has been great to work with," says John.
+"We were able to install 240 panels during the summer, and the remaining 130 by September 2018."

 As with most districts and schools, Joliet 86 teachers consist of a range of levels – from the totally tech-savvy to those who are afraid to use new technology.
 John and his team realized that giving teachers the knowledge to use the technology confidently is just as important as the equipment itself.

 "We provided many training opportunities for our teachers and technical teams," says John, "We had a trainer from Tierney who worked directly with our Instructional Technology Coaches and provided training sessions for all of our 6th-grade teachers.
 Coaches continue to provide teachers with ongoing support."